Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: Massless solutions

-In \cite{MG}, or in the same $1+1$ version of the model (\ref{kexn}), the main idea which guides one to conclude the special solitary wave solution (\ref{So}) is a (massless) soliton solution, is that three PDE's (\ref{dfb})-(\ref{dfb3}) are completely independent and they have just a unique non-trivial common solitary wave solution (\ref{So}).
-Thus, we ensure that (\ref{So}) is a single massless solution with the minimum energy among the other solutions of the system (\ref{kexn}).
-In other words, for any arbitrary variation above the background of the single massless solution (\ref{So}), the total energy always increases, i.e. it is energetically stable and then can be called a soliton solution.
-But, in $3+1$ version of the model (\ref{kexn}), due to the non-existence of a unique non-trivial common solution for PDE's (\ref{dfb})-(\ref{dfb3}), then, there is not a massless soliton solution at all.
-In fact, for PDE's (\ref{dfb})-(\ref{dfb3}), there is a continuous range of common solutions (\ref{jb}) which are all the degenerate massless solutions of the system (\ref{kexn}).
-Hence, they can not be called the soliton solutions, because their profiles can be changed without any consume of energy, i.e. there is not a stable massless solution at all.
-Accordingly, using two scalar fields $R$ and $\theta$ in the $3+1$ version of the model (\ref{kexn}), does not lead to a unique (massless) common solitary wave solution for three PDE's (\ref{dfb})-(\ref{dfb3}).
-In the next section we will introduce another extended KG system with three new dynamical fields $\psi_{1}$, $\psi_{2}$ and $\psi_{3}$ to overcome this problem.
+In \cite{MG} or the $1+1$ version of model (\ref{kexn}), the main point which guides one to conclude special solitary wave solution (\ref{So}) is a (massless) soliton solution is the fact that PDE's (\ref{dfb})-(\ref{dfb3}) are entirely independent.
+They have just a unique non-trivial common solitary wave solution (\ref{So}).
+Thus, we ensure that Eq.~(\ref{So}) is a single massless solution with the minimum energy of all solutions for the system (\ref{kexn}).
+In other words, for any arbitrary variation above the background of single massless solution (\ref{So}), the total energy always increases, i.e., it is energetically stable and can be called a soliton solution.
+But, in the $3+1$ version of model (\ref{kexn}), due to the non-existence of a unique non-trivial common solution for PDEs (\ref{dfb})-(\ref{dfb3}), there is no massless soliton solution.
+In fact, for PDEs (\ref{dfb})-(\ref{dfb3}), there is a continuous range of common solutions (\ref{jb}) that are all degenerate massless solutions of the system.
+Hence, they cannot be called soliton solutions because their profiles can be changed without energy consumption, i.e., there is no stable massless solution.
+Accordingly, using two scalar fields $R$ and $\theta$ in the $3+1$ version of model (\ref{kexn}) does not lead to a unique (massless) common solitary wave solution for three PDE's (\ref{dfb})-(\ref{dfb3}).
+To overcome this problem, the following section will introduce another $k$-field model with three new dynamical fields $\psi_{1}$, $\psi_{2}$ and $\psi_{3}$.